woof84/taniaravaei/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle:

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  more_info: >
+  # more_info: >
-    <p>555 your office number</p>
+  #   <p>555 your office number</p>
-    <p>123 your address street</p>
+  #   <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+  #   <p>Your City, State 12345</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+Tania Ravaei is a Ph.D. candidate in the [Department of Sociology at Indiana University](https://sociology.indiana.edu/about/graduate-students/Ravaei-tania.html).
+There, she works closely with Kinsey Institute for Sex Research and Irsay Institute for Sociomedical Sciences Research.
+Her research interests are broadly in the domain of medical sociology, population health, and political sociology.
+More specifically, she has focuses in sexual behavior and health, sociopolitical attitudes, and mixed methods research.
+Ravaei is also a Health Policy Research Fellow with the Robert Wood Johnson Foundation and John Hopkins School of Public Health.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+Her master’s thesis uses weekly panel data to examine how adolescent women who are stressed and depressed differ in their sexual relationship trajectories.
+Prior to Indiana University, she completed her undergraduate degrees in Sociology and Anthropology at the University of California, Los Angeles, where she was a Mellon Mays Undergraduate Fellow.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+For more specific information regarding her research, visit the “research” tab or view her CV.